openvinotoolkit/open_model_zoo/demos/formula_recognition_demo/python/README.md

 4. The demo prints the decoded text to a file if `-o` parameter specified or into the console and (optionally) renders predicted formula into image.

 #### Rendering of the LaTeX formula into image
-User has an option to render the latex formula predicted by the demo application into an image.
+User has an option to render the LaTeX formula predicted by the demo application into an image.
 Regardless of what mode is selected (interactive or non-interactive) the process of the rendering of the formula is the same.
 ##### Requirements for rendering
 Sympy python package is used for rendering.
 To install it, please, run:
 `pip install -r requirements.txt`
-Sympy package needs latex system installed in the operating system.
+Sympy package needs LaTeX system installed in the operating system.
 For Windows you can use MiKTeX (just download and install it), for Ubuntu/MacOS you can use TeX Live:
 Ubuntu:
 `apt-get update && apt-get install texlive`
 MacOS:
 `brew install texlive`
-> Note: Other latex systems should also work.
+> Note: Other LaTeX systems should also work.